 Web Review of Design Project Source

-In this instance, the Web Review interface is presented through the Design view of the Projects Management page.
+In this instance, the Web Review interface is presented through the Design view of Concord Pro's Projects Management page.
 The latter can be accessed in the following ways:

 Accessing the CAD-centric Projects Management page for a project from the Projects page of Concord Pro's browser interface.
 Web Review functionality is presented through the page's Design view.

-When browsing the project through Altium NEXUS's Explorer panel - configured in its default Project View rather than Classic View - access to the Projects Management page is made by clicking the button.
+When browsing the project through Altium Designer's Explorer panel – configured in its default Project View rather than Classic View – access to the Projects Management page is made by clicking the button.

-Accessing the CAD-centric Projects Management page for a project from Altium NEXUS's Explorer panel.
+Accessing the CAD-centric Projects Management page for a project from Altium Designer's Explorer panel.
 Web Review functionality is presented through the page's Design view.

 Web Review of Design Project Source (Released)

 In this instance, the Web Review interface is presented as a standalone entity in your default web browser.
-Access is made from Altium NEXUS's Explorer panel as follows:
+Access is made from Altium Designer's Explorer panel as follows:

 In the Server Folders tree on the left-hand side browse to, and select, the folder for the required project.

-In the Project view on the right-hand side, make the Releases tab the active tab.
+In the main Project view, make the Releases tab the active tab.